osg-htc/docs/docs/data/stashcache/install-cache.md

 ### Enable HTTPS on the unauthenticated cache

-By default, the unauthenticated stash-cache instance uses plain HTTP, not HTTPS.
+By default, the unauthenticated cache instance uses plain HTTP, not HTTPS.
 To use HTTPS:

 1. Add a certificate according to the [instructions above](#ensure-the-xrootd-service-has-a-certificate)